-Paramecium is a unicellular, eukaryotic organism belonging from kingdom Protista.
+Paramecium is a unicellular, eukaryotic organism belonging to the kingdom Protista.
 Its size varies between 50 to 300um, depending on the species.
-There is a total of 10 species of Paramecium; Aurelia and Caudatum are two of them.
+There are a total of 10 species of Paramecium; Aurelia and Caudatum are two of them.

 Characteristics of Paramecium

 Paramecia are visible with naked eyes.
-Also, because of their slipper-like structure, they are known as slipper animalcule.
+Also, because of their slipper-like structure, they are known as slipper animalcules.
 Following are the components of it.

-Cilia are the hair-like fibre that covers the whole body.
+Cilia are the hair-like fiber that covers the whole body.
 It primarily helps in locomotion and gathering food.

 Cytostome consists of several parts, including :